vlakmaker/XueCodex/site/docs/topics/deep-learning/activation-functions-derivatives.md

 👉 Think of it like this:

-> "Use ReLU to think, use linear to speak." 🧠🗣️
+&gt; "Use ReLU to think, use linear to speak." 🧠🗣️ &gt;
->